Azure-Player/azure.datafactory.tools/README.md

 * Creation of Azure Data Factory, if not exist
 * Deployment of all type of objects: pipelines, datasets, linked services, data flows, triggers, integration runtimes
 * Finding the **right order** for deploying objects (no more worrying about object names)
-* Build-in mechanism to replace the properties with the indicated values (CSV file)
+* Build-in mechanism to replace, remove or add the properties with the indicated values (CSV and JSON file formats supported)
 * Stop/start triggers
 * Dropping objects when not exist in the source (code)
 * Filtering (include or exclude) objects to be deployed by name and/or type